 On the Buzz-Off prototype below, we can see that Mattel cast his legs using a pink material, and his wings are cast in clear plastic with an uneven yellow paint job.
 His eyes are painted metallic blue rather than the metallic green used on the production figure.
 This photo appears to have been image flipped – Buzz-Off’s open claw should be on his left.
 Buzz-Off features the “Man-E-Weapons” axe, rather than the modified axe he would eventually come with.

 On the Mekaneck prototype below, we can see that he has been hand painted with a combination of matte and metallic paints.

-This early prototype Stratos features a bare chest and lacks the feathery detailing on his harness.
-He appears to have been cast in a white or light gray material.
+This early prototype Stratos features a chest from He-Man rather than Beast Man, and lacks the feathery detailing on his harness.
+He appears to have been cast in a gray material.

 This early Teela prototype appears to be unarticulated, with a greater level of detail on her costume and shield than the production toy.
 She features white tops on her boots, and a golden spear and shield.

 Thanks again to Olmo for sharing these images with me!

 In collaboration with Club Masters del Universo and Yo Tengo El Poder, and in celebration of the 35th anniversary of Masters of the Universe in Spain, I’d like to present the first Mattel/Congost dealer catalog, dating from 1984.
 Images come courtesy of Dani Ramón Abril.
 All of the photos in the catalog were taken in Spain, with the exception of the Attak Trak photo, which was originally taken for the 1983 US Mattel catalog.
 The catalog largely focuses on first wave figures and vehicles.
 Although those toys were first released in the US in 1982, this was their debut in Spain, so Mattel/Congost started with that wave.
 The only exception is Attak Trak, which in the US was a “wave 2” vehicle